 When Does Fair Use Become Plagiarism?

 The term “fair use” refers to the legal, ethical, and limited use of copyrighted material, with no requirement for the permission of the copyright holder.
-In fact, fair use of plagiarism represents a considerable limitation on the otherwise exclusive rights of the holder of a copyright.
-However, fair use is regarded as a legal gray area since there is limited guidance or legal precedence beyond four broad factors:
+In fact, fair use represents a considerable limitation on the otherwise exclusive rights of the holder of a copyright.
+With increasing access to advanced plagiarism detectors, ensuring compliance with fair use principles has become more achievable, helping users avoid crossing ethical and legal boundaries.

-• Purpose and Character of Use – was the material copied for educational purposes or commercial use for a profit venture?
+• Purpose and Character of Use– was the material copied for educational purposes or commercial use for a profit venture?

-• The nature of the copyrighted work – the closer the work relates to the original creativity of the author, the less likely it will be considered fair use.
+• The nature of the copyrighted work– the closer the work relates to the original creativity of the author, the less likely it will be considered fair use.

-• The amount and substantiality of the work used in relation to the whole – the shorter the amount, the more likely it will be treated as fair use.
+• The amount and substantialityof the work used in relation to the whole – the shorter the amount, the more likely it will be treated as fair use.

-• The effect of the use on the potential market for the work – are you taking food from the author’s plate?
+• The effect of the use on the potential market for the work– are you taking food from the author’s plate?

 The Critical Role of Attribution